chadallison/tsbfl25/README.md

 - Adam: 2 wins when projected to lose
 - Andrew: 2 wins when projected to lose
 - Chad: 2 wins when projected to lose
-- Hank: 1 win when projected to lose
+- Hank: 2 wins when projected to lose
 - Isaac: 1 win when projected to lose
+- Josh: 1 win when projected to lose
 - Matthew: 1 win when projected to lose
 - David: 0 wins when projected to lose
-- Josh: 0 wins when projected to lose

 ------------------------------------------------------------------------